zeek/zeek/doc/script-reference/types.rst

 .. bro:type:: vector

-    A vector is like a :bro:type:`table`, except it's always indexed by a :bro:type:`count` (and vector indexing is always zero-based).
+    A vector is like a :bro:type:`table`, except its indices are non-negative integers, starting from zero.
 A vector is declared like:

     .. sourcecode:: bro